abhabongse/paxter/docs/syntax.rst

 - **Document:** Starting rule of Paxter language grammar.
-  It is a special case of **FragmentList** rule, and thus the result is always a :class:`FragmentList <paxter.core.FragmentList>` node whose children are non-empty :class:`Text <paxter.core.Text>` interleaving with the result produced by **AtExpression** rule.
+  It is a special case of **FragmentList** rule, and thus the result is always a :class:`FragmentList <paxter.parser.FragmentList>` node whose children are non-empty :class:`Text <paxter.parser.Text>` interleaving with the result produced by **AtExpression** rule.

   .. image:: _static/Document.png